4GeeksAcademy/react-tutorial-exercises/exercises/01.1-hello-jsx/README.md

 # `01` Hello JSX

 JSX also allows you to easily include variables into your HTML.
-For example, lets assume that you have the following variable available:
+For example, let's assume that you have the following variable available:

 ```js
 let age = 12;